hs-zz27/Clutch/README.md

 ### 🤖 Act

-- **AI agent** — give it a goal (“get me through tonight”) and a tool-using Gemini agent inspects your commitments, runs the planner and triage, and returns a final recommendation plus a full reasoning trace.
+- **AI agent** — give it a goal (“get me through tonight”) and a tool-using Gemini agent inspects your commitments, runs the planner and triage, searches your knowledge base, and drafts renegotiations — then returns a final recommendation plus a full reasoning trace.
+Tools: `get_commitments`, `run_plan`, `run_triage`, `search_knowledge`, `draft_renegotiation`.
 - **Renegotiation drafts** — Clutch writes the “can we move this?” message for you, with tone tuned to the relationship (a note to a professor reads differently than one to a teammate), then lets you edit and send.
 - **Stakeholders directory** — track who each commitment is for, how formal to be, and notes that shape every renegotiation message.
 - **Decision ledger + undo** — every action Clutch takes is recorded with its reasoning and is safely reversible; undo rolls back cleanly even if the world changed underneath it.